-Division 4 Application of Act
+Division 4-Application of Act

-10 Act binds the Crown
+10-Act binds the Crown

-- (1) This Act binds the Crown in right of the Territory and, in so far as the legislative power of the Legislative Assembly permits, the Crown in all its other capacities. - (2) The Crown is liable for an offence against this Act. - (3) Without limiting subsection (1), the Crown is liable for a contravention of a WHS civil penalty provision.
+- (1) This Act binds the Crown in right of this jurisdiction and, in so far as the legislative power of the Parliament of this jurisdiction permits, the Crown in all its other capacities. - (2) The Crown is liable for an offence against this Act. - (3) Without limiting subsection (1), the Crown is liable for a contravention of a WHS civil penalty provision.

-11 Extraterritorial application
+11-Extraterritorial application